 If you are someone who suffers from the old addage of “throwing good money after bad”, the racing markets can be an extremely dangerous place to be.
 With such huge amounts of money piling into these markets close to ‘the off’, you can have just about any size bet matched in the blink of an eye.
 That offers a lot of power, but also a lot of risk for the clumsy clicker or fat fingered one!
 If you have a lack of self-control or bad discipline generally (I did), you can click on a whim or due to a sudden rush of blood or a gambling urge, and before you even have time to think about what you are doing, say good bye to your hard-earned bankroll, time to look deep into the bottom of a beer glass!
 Thankfully those days are a long way behind me now, but even today they sometimes try to catch up with me again.
 I am constantly on my guard to fight off the evil voices and temptations whenever they pounce, and they do, even still today.

-Having tried and tested countless methods over the years, I now use only a handful of horse racing trading strategies in my regular trading activities.
-Some of these you may have heard of, but just like with my Lay The Draw strategy, my personal take on the overall strategy is what makes it work for me, after a lot of time and money spent fine tuning it to reduce risks, cut out potential losses, and capitalise as much as possible when things work out nicely.
+Some of the methods I use may be familiar to some readers, but just as with my Lay The Draw strategy, my personal take on the overall strategy is what makes it work for me, after a lot of time and money spent fine tuning it to reduce risks, cut out potential losses, and capitalise as much as possible when things work out nicely.
 This is what makes a method “mine”, something I can personally rely on, even though the overall basics might be well-known to many other Betfair traders.
 I have seen good methods win and lose depending on who was operating them, there is a huge lesson to be learned in that fact.

 In my opinion there are two general types of trading strategies for horse racing: